MEKIKI

 Central · Omakase, Sushi

 One of London's finest kaiseki restaurants, serving traditional Kyoto cuisine with exceptional seasonal ingredients.
-Two Michelin stars.
+One Michelin star.

 Taka££££4.4